 Vivek Agnihotri, a National awardee and independent filmmaker, helms this tale of the lost and tortured souls of Kashmiri Hindus.
 He has previously directed prominent films such as Buddha in a Traffic Jam (2014) and The Tashkent Files (2019).
 The Tashkent Files was a sleeper hit at the box office, completing 100 days in theatres.

 The films include National Award winners Anupam Kher as Pushkar Nath Pandit, Mithun Chakraborty as Brahma Dutt, Pallavi Joshi as Radhika Menon.
-It also stars prominent actors such as Prakash Belawadi as Dr. Mahesh Kumar, Puneet Issar as DGP Hari Narain, Chinmay Mandlekar as Farooq Malik, Darshan Kumar as Krishna Pandit, Bhasha Sumbli as Sharda Pandit, Mrinal Kulkarni as Laxmi Dutt, Prithviraj Sarnaik as Shiva Pandit and Atul Srivastava a Vishnu.
+It also stars prominent actors such as Prakash Belawadi as Dr. Mahesh Kumar, Puneet Issar as DGP Hari Narain, Chinmay Mandlekar as Farooq Malik Bitta, Darshan Kumar as Krishna Pandit, Bhasha Sumbli as Sharda Pandit, Mrinal Kulkarni as Laxmi Dutt, Prithviraj Sarnaik as Shiva Pandit and Atul Srivastava as journalist Vishnu Ram.

 Kashmir’s truth unfolds through Vivek Agnihotri’s vision

 The film puts the spotlight on the definitions of nationalism, communism, the left-wing, and the right-wing which are rarely seen in Bollywood films.
-The way Kashmir has been depicted in such a truthful manner has never been shown in any Bollywood film; if any film is made on such a topic, it is always shown through twisted facts with a high sense of political correctness, which primarily includes the Indian Army as the sole cause of all the problems in Kashmir.
+The way Kashmir has been depicted in such a truthful manner has never been shown in any Bollywood film; if any film is made on such a topic, it is always shown through twisted facts with a high sense of political correctness.
 Hats off to Vivek Agnihotri for having the courage to portray such a sensitive subject in such a brutally honest manner, free of political correctness; he is the true star of the film in every way.

-Pushkar Nath Pandit, played by Anupam Kher, depicts the searing sorrow and trauma of a man whose life has been radically altered by the onslaught in the valley.
+Pushkar Nath Pandit, played by Anupam Kher, depicts the searing sorrow and trauma of a man whose life has been altered by the onslaught in the valley.
 His mere expression is enough to elicit an emotional response in anyone.
-His tiny steps and the manner in which he talks or argues with Krishna Pandit define how he has carried the grief for so long.
-There’s a scene where his character requests that Article 370 be repealed, and it emotionally tears us.
+The manner in which he talks or argues with Krishna Pandit defines how he has carried the grief for so long.
+There’s a scene where his character requests that Article 370 be repealed, which emotionally tears us.
 We, as an audience, can connect with him to the point where we can sense his anguish.
-His character’s reality stems from the that Anupam Kher is likewise a Kashmiri Hindu.
-And it’s safe to say that it’s his best performance to date.
+His character’s reality stems from the fact that Anupam Kher is a Kashmiri Hindu.
+This is his best performance to date.

 As the cast is full of great actors, Pallavi Joshi, who plays Radhika Menon, is one of them.
-Her eerie and separatist mindset represents terror sympathizers in our country, who shed tears every time a terrorist is hanged and blame the Indian Army for the oppression of Kashmiri youth.
-Her character’s authority over all university students is reflected in the close shots and extended takes of her character.
-Her character embodies what Vivek Agnihotri refers to as an Urban Naxal.
+Her character’s eerie and separatist mindset represents terror sympathizers in our country, who shed tears every time a terrorist is hanged and blame the Indian Army for the oppression of Kashmiri youth.
+Radhika Menon’s character embodies what Vivek Agnihotri refers to as an Urban Naxal.

 Darshan Kumar’s portrayal of Krishna Pandit left a lasting effect on the audience despite numerous outstanding performances.
 His persona is created so that it represents the audience; how his character is influenced from both sides is a criterion of the audience until the film’s halfway.
-He portrays the dilemma between understanding narrative and the truth.
 We get a strong sense of what is fact and what is fiction as his character finds the secret of the Kashmir massacre.
 His character’s stunning speech at the end of the film perfectly encapsulates the significance of Kashmir, not just Kashmir, but India as a whole, which makes us wonder what historical significance is being kept hidden from us.
-Darshan Kumar has given his most incredible performance to date, completely dominating the screen throughout the climax moment.
+Darshan Kumar has given his most incredible performance to date, completely dominating the screen throughout the climax moment of the film.

 Mithun Chakraborty’s performance as Brahma Dutt has also piqued everyone’s interest.
 The beginning, or more accurately, the planning of the genocide that slowly lingers towards Kashmiri Hindus is shown through his point of view; his character witnesses many changes in the environment, which he also informs the Chief Minister about.
-However, as the genocide progresses, he also discovers the heavy inclusion of political parties in the genocide.
-He is portrayed as a powerless bystander who witnessed the start of the massacre.
+However, he also discovers the heavy inclusion of political parties in the genocide.
 He also carries the burden of pain on his shoulders, and he constantly laments past actions.
-As is customary for a talented actor, Mithun Da is expected to provide a strong performance.
+Mithun Chakraborty has given a strong performance.

-Chinmay Mandlekar’s portrayal of Farooq Malik, alias Bitta is flawless.
+Chinmay Mandlekar’s portrayal of Farooq Malik Bitta is flawless.
 We can sense a genuine sense of panic and horror blending in the atmosphere whenever his character comes on screen.
 Every scene centered on his character foreshadows something gruesome and gory to come next on the screen.

 The first thing that comes to mind is that each actor’s portrayal does not feel performed or scripted; instead, it appears like each actor has lived their part and experienced the terror that actually occurred.